SimpleSoftwareIO/simple-qrcode/docs/en/README.md

 #### E-Mail

-This helper generates an e-mail qrcode that is able to fill in the e-mail address, subject, and body.
+This helper generates an e-mail qrcode that is able to fill in the e-mail address, subject, and body:

 	QrCode::email($to, $subject, $body);